 I’d had it decided in my head for years that other than the kids and my sister I probably wasn’t capable of love.
 Hand in hand with that went the belief that I was emotionally numb , a bit cold and unable to receive or give affection.
-This article was quite timely for me as over the last week I’ve realised that I was wrong.
+This article was quite timely for me as recently I’ve realised that maybe I was wrong.
 I am capable of affection ( and quite like it -weird) I’m not cold and unemotional , I feel a lot actually I just repress lots of it as strong emotion does unsettle me a bit.
 So I began the week on a bit of a high , telling everyone about my epiphany.
 Of course everyone who knows me well already knew all this.
 Have I ever spoken about my total lack of self awareness??

 Love though?
 That was a whole other story.